 - Is there access to public transportation, recreational facilities, shopping, or schools?

 - Are there any upcoming developments in the area?

 - What are the potential damage risks particular to that area?
 Is it prone to frequent floods or wildfires?

 It’s impossible to predict exactly what it will be like to live in your chosen neighbourhood.
-To get as close as possible though, it’s important to look for homes in an area that not only fit your needs and wants but in a place you’d be comfortable calling home.
+To get as close as possible though, it’s important to look for homes in an area that not only fits your needs and wants but is also in a place you’d be comfortable calling home.

 During a bidding war, aspiring homeowners are expected to make an offer.
 If there are multiple bids on a home, potential buyers can only know how many there are, but their details are kept confidential from all potential buyers.

 First-time homebuyers often get caught up in the excitement and offer way more than they can afford for the sake of potentially beating out their competitors.
 Big mistake.
 If you want to have a fighting chance during a bidding war, you're going to have to leave your emotions at the door.
 Before you start the process, come up with a maximum offer that you will not exceed.
 Focus on what a particular home is worth to you and stick to it, rather than worrying about what other bidders might offer.
 Take a step back and breathe.
 The perfect home — one that's affordable and won’t leave you with buyer’s remorse or render you house poor — is still out there.

 Should I get a home inspection before I bid?